open-telemetry/oteps/text/0148-sampling-probability.md

 The adjusted count of an event represents the expected contribution to the estimated population total of a sample frame represented by the individual event.

+The use of a reciprocal inclusion probability matches our intuition for probabilities.
+Items selected with "one-out-of-N" probability of inclusion count for N each, approximately speaking.

-As stated, the sample event's adjusted count is easily derived from the Horvitz-Thompson estimator of the population total, a general-purpose statistical estimator that applies to all _without replacement_ sampling designs.
+This intuition is backed up with statistics.
+This equation is known as the Horvitz-Thompson estimator of the population total, a general-purpose statistical "estimator" that applies to all _without replacement_ sampling designs.

 Assuming sample data is correctly computed, the consumer of sample data can treat every sample event as though an identical copy of